BjerknesClimateDataCentre/xover/docs/setup_testserver.md

 * `./scripts/setup/vagrant_dev_provisioning.sh`

-To be able to access the development server from the outside you need to update the ALLOWED_HOSTS - variable in the django setup.
+To be able to access the development server from the outside you need to update the ALLOWED_HOSTS - variable in the django setup:
+* in /vagrant/d2qc/d2qc/setup/production.py add your server IP and/or server
+  name to the ALLOWED_HOSTS array.

+To also make sure the production.py setup is used for shell scripts on the server, add this line to .profile: export DJANGO_SETTINGS_MODULE=d2qc.setup.production

 ### Use the new disk volume for postgresql data ###